M-1965 field jacket

-The M-1965 field jacket (also known as M65, M-65 field jacket, and Coat, Cold Weather, Man's Field), named for the year it was introduced, was a popular military field jacket which for decades was issued to supplement fatigues and BDUs for colder or wetter conditions.
+The M-1965 field jacket, officially Coat, Cold Weather, Field (also known as M65, M-65 field jacket, and Coat, Cold Weather, Man's Field), named for the year it was introduced, was a popular military field jacket which for decades was issued to supplement fatigues and BDUs for colder or wetter conditions.

-The M65 field jacket was widely fielded and used by United States forces during the Vietnam War, in which the jacket became useful for troops serving in the Central Highlands of South Vietnam due to its wind and rain resistance, especially in the monsoon season and after.
-It was a standard issue to US troops in several other wars all around the globe as well, due to its long service life.
-Variations of the jacket are used in countries like Austria or South Korea.
+The M65 field jacket was widely fielded and used by the United States' forces during the Vietnam War, in which the jacket became useful for troops serving in the Central Highlands of South Vietnam due to its wind and rain resistance, especially in the monsoon season and after.
+It was a standard issue to U.S. troops in several other wars all around the globe as well, due to its long service life.
+Variations of the jacket are still used in countries like Austria or South Korea.
+The U.S. ceased issuing the M65 field jacket in 2009, with the final variant utilizing the Universal Camouflage Pattern.

-Early history
+History

 Initially designed for the United States Army under the MIL-C-43455 standard by Alpha Industries.
 It was introduced into U.S. military service in 1965 to replace the previous M-1951 field jacket, itself an improvement on the M-1943 field jacket introduced during World War II, although the M-51 continued to be issued for quite some time.

 Because the jacket was so widely issued out during the Vietnam War, the jacket ended being worn by veteran protestors of the war.
 The jacket has also been produced for civilian use since at least the early 1970s, and has been available in many different colors and patterns, many of which were never used by the United States Army or any other armed service.
+Official jackets formally produced for the U.S. military came in solid olive green, four-color woodland camouflage, six-color desert camouflage (until 1991), three-color desert camouflage, and the Universal Camouflage Pattern (from 2007).